 - Direct Threat: An owner/handler may be directed to remove an animal that the Office of Disability Accommodations determines to be a substantial and direct threat to the health and safety of individuals.
 A direct threat may be based upon the poor health of the service animal, a substantial lack of cleanliness of the service animal, or the presence of a service animal in a sensitive area such as certain laboratories or mechanical or industrial areas.
 Instances of abuse of a service animal will be referred to the Dean of Students or other appropriate authority.

-Responsible Party: Office of Disability Accommodation or Human Resources and UNT Police
+Responsible Party: Office of Disability Access or Human Resources and UNT Police

 6. Conflicting Disabilities.